 - What you ignore, you condone.
 When taking over a leadership role, such as a sergeant starting with a new squad, there are always going to be things you see that you don’t necessarily agree with and differ from your desired culture.
 It is incumbent of you to not ignore them.
 Ultimately, what you don’t address will be assumed to be acceptable.
 On the flip-side, you must also be careful not to just bark orders about how you want things done or you’ll very quickly take on the persona of a micromanager.
 To make your redirections acceptable, you must define why it is important to you and why it should be important to that officer.

 Before your can have any effect on the culture of a squad, you have to know what the culture is that you would like to have.
 If you cannot picture in your head what the perfect squad culture would look like, then how can you lead other people in that direction?
-Take the time to write out your thought and think about what has or has not worked in your previous assignments.
+Take the time to write out your thoughts and think about what has or has not worked in your previous assignments.
+What qualities made up the best squad/unit you have been a part of?
 This is your squad’s culture, be intentional about it!

 What do you do at you department to be intentional about culture?